mongodb/docs/source/reference/javascript.rst

    Checks and repairs errors and inconsistencies with the data storage.
 This function is analogous to a ``fsck`` operation for file systems.
-Additionally, the function compacts the database to optimize the current database's storage utilization, as with the :dbcommand:`compact` command.
+Additionally, the function compacts the database to minimize the current database's storage utilization, similar to the :dbcommand:`compact` command.

    This function has the same effect as using the runtier option